ercanlab/street_et_al_2018/README.md

 # street_et_al_2019
 A colleciton of scripts used in the analysis of data for the manuscript:

-"An X-specific condensin binds to gene regulatory elements and reduces histone modifications associated with active transcription in C. elegans"
+"Binding of an X-specific condensin correlates with a reduction in active histone modifications at gene regulatory elements"

-Lena Annika Street, Lara Heermans Winterkorn, Chen-Yu Jiao, Sarah Elizabeth Albritton, Mohammed Sadic, Maxwell Kramer, Sevinç Ercan
+Lena Annika Street, Ana Karina Morao, Lara Heermans Winterkorn, Chen-Yu Jiao, Sarah Elizabeth Albritton, Mohammed Sadic, Maxwell Kramer, Sevinç Ercan